sass/sass/proposal/module-system.changes.md

 ## Draft 2.1

+* Make sure nested `@import`s preserve the parent selector/at-rule context of the current stylesheet.

 * Removed the low-level "using CSS files" goal, since this is now covered by [the CSS Imports proposal][].